 Employers may choose an insurance plan offered by the state or by a private insurance company.
 Ask your employer which coverage you have.
 If you are covered by the state plan, apply for Temporary Disability Insurance benefits online via our secure system.
 If you are covered by a private insurance company, your employer will tell you how to file a claim.
 Click here for more information about private plan Temporary Disability Insurance.

-In order to have a valid application for New Jersey Temporary Disability Insurance, you need to have paid into the program through your employment and meet minimum gross earnings requirements.
-These requirements may change year to year.
+In order to have a valid claim for Temporary Disability Insurance, you need to have paid into the program through your employment and meet minimum gross earnings requirements.
+Temporary Disability Insurance is available to most New Jersey workers.

 Both New Jersey workers and employers contribute to the cost of the temporary disability program.
 Workers contribute through deductions taken out of their paychecks.